Malik Kafur: Death

 Alauddin's former bodyguards (paiks) disapproved of Kafur's actions against the family of their deceased master.
 Led by Mubashshir, Bashir, Saleh, and Munir, these bodyguards decided to kill Kafur.
 When Kafur became suspicious of a conspiracy against him, he summoned Mubashshir to his room.
 Mubashshir, who had been permitted to carry arms in the royal quarters since Alauddin's day, wounded Kafur with his sword.
 His associates then entered the room and beheaded Kafur, also killing two or three gatekeepers who had attempted to protect him.
-This event took place sometime in February 1316.
+This event took place sometime in February 1316; if Barani and Isami are right in stating that Kafur ruled for 35 days, his death can be dated to 11 February 1316.

 According to an account cited by the 16th-century chronicler Firishta, Kafur had sent some paiks to blind Mubarak Shah, but the captive prince gave them his jeweled necklace and convinced them to kill Kafur instead.
 Another legend attributes Kafur's death to his mother's prayers to the mystic Shaikhzada Jam.
 These accounts are latter-day fabrications.
 According to Barani's near-contemporary account, the paiks decided to kill Kafur on their own initiative.

 Kafur's killers freed Mubarak Shah, who was appointed as the new regent.
 A few months later, Mubarak Shah usurped control by blinding Shihabuddin.
 Kafur's killers claimed credit for making him king, and began demanding high positions in the royal court.
 Instead, Mubarak Shah had them executed.

 The chronicler Barani was severely critical of Kafur.
 Historian Abraham Eraly, however, believes that Barani's criticism of Kafur is not credible as Barani was deeply prejudiced against Kafur, presumably because of Kafur's non-Turkic, Hindu origins and eunuch status.